 He had just been suspended for the second time and we were only three months into his freshman year.
 Smoking pot before school with some older kids he doesn’t even know seems to be worth the punishment.
 I felt like I couldn’t get through to him; I was struggling harder than I ever have before; I was blaming myself and second-guessing every parenting decision I’d ever made.

-Where do I go wrong?
-I stayed home with him, I nursed him for a year, I’m present, I pick him every day after school, I support and encourage him.
-What kind of a parent raises such an insubordinate child?
+Where did I go wrong?
+I stayed home with him, I nursed him for a year, I’m present, I pick him up every day after school, I support and encourage him.
+What kind of parent raises such an insubordinate child?

 Where are that punk’s parents?
 They need to show their kid some tough love.